ferreirav/CMEECourseWork/week3/README.md

 # Week 3

 In this folder are the scripts and essential data to run the practicals from the third week of the course.
-Inside the folder [code](https://github.com/vitorlcferreira/CMEECourseWork/tree/master/week3/code) you will find the python scripts that perform the following tasks:
+Inside the folder [code](https://github.com/vitorlcferreira/CMEECourseWork/tree/master/week3/code) you will find the R scripts that perform the following tasks:

 - [basic_io.R](https://github.com/vitorlcferreira/CMEECourseWork/blob/master/week3/code/basic_io.R) - Simple script illustrating R inputs and outputs